Charter: Anglo-Saxon charters

-Anglo-Saxon charters are documents from the early medieval period in Britain which typically make a grant of land or record a privilege.
-They are usually written on parchment, in Latin but often with sections in the vernacular, describing the bounds of estates, which often correspond closely to modern parish boundaries.
-The earliest surviving charters were drawn up in the 670s; the oldest surviving charters granted land to the Church, but from the 8th century surviving charters were increasingly used to grant land to lay people.
+Anglo-Saxon charters (also called diplomas) are documents drawn up between the seventh century and 1066 in Britain, which typically make a grant of land or record a privilege.
+They are usually written on parchment, in Latin.
+Around 200 survive in their original form, and many of the others have been altered or forged.
+The oldest surviving charters granted land and privileges to the church, but from the 8th century surviving charters were increasingly used to grant land to lay people.

-Charter colony
+Colony charter

 The British Empire used three main types of colonies as it sought to expand its territory to distant parts of the earth.
 These three types were royal colonies, proprietary colonies, and corporate colonies.
 A charter colony by definition is a "colony chartered to an individual, trading company, etc., by the British crown."
 Although charter colonies were not the most prevalent of the three types of colonies in the British Empire, they were by no means insignificant.

 Congressional charter

-A congressional charter is a law passed by the United States Congress that states the mission, authority, and activities of a group.
+A Congressional charter is a law passed by the United States Congress that states the mission, authority, and activities of a group.
 Congress issued federal charters from 1791 until 1992 under Title 36 of the United States Code.